Learn how to call a REST API from your Angular application service and mock it using Mockoon API mocking tools

 Copy[ { "id": 1, "title": "My first blog post" }, { "id": 2, "title": "My second blog post" } ]

-Note that your fake mock server will be available at the following URL: http://localhost:3000
+Note that your fake mock server will be available at the following URL: http://localhost:3000.
+This is the URL we will need to use in our Angular service.

 After creating a mock API endpoint in Mockoon, you can now call it from your Angular service.

-To do so, we need to inject and use Angular's HttpClient
+To do so, we need to inject and use Angular's HttpClient:

 Copyimport { Injectable } from '@angular/core'; import { HttpClient } from '@angular/common/http'; @Injectable() export class PostsService { constructor(private http: HttpClient) {} }

-method that will return an Observable containing our list of posts:
+We then need to add a getPosts method that will return an Observable containing our list of posts:

 CopygetPosts(): Observable<{ id: number; title: string }> { return this.http.get('http://localhost:3000/posts'); }